maixnor/wu-quartz/content/Confidence Intervals.md

 		- $+z = \text{97.5 percentile}$
 		- look at any $z$ table to get the results
 ## Small Samples
-- for small samples the [[Sampling Distributions, CLT#Central Limit Theorem|Central Limit Theorem]] is not holding anymore
+- for small samples the [[Central Limit Theorem]] is not holding anymore
 	- we need another assumption
 - we can use $t$-statistic distributions
 	- $t$-statistic distributions have thiccer tails